gaols/tail/README.md

 # tail

-Tail a file pragmatically just like you run shell command `tail -f /somefile`.
+Tail a file programmatically just like you run shell command `tail -f /somefile`.

 ```